 I never actually measure the salt but this is what I put into a smaller cholent.

-Add ketchup (about 1/2 cup) and honey (about 1/4 cup).
+Add ketchup (optional) – about 1/2 cup and honey – about 1/4 cup.
+The honey helps the top caramelize a bit.
 If you have a baby less than a year old who eats cholent, you can substitute the honey with duck sauce.
 Bring to a boil, reduce to a simmer, and cook about half an hour or until your potatoes begin to soften but aren’t falling apart.

 STEP 5: Add your barley.
 No, I don’t put in beans; I simply don’t like them.
 Add those at your own risk… I have added lentils in the past, but I’ve been skipping that lately.
 I usually put in 1/2-3/4 of a 1lb bag.
 Cover your barley with water plus an inch, and let it simmer uncovered until the barley is cooked (about half an hour).
 Watch it to make sure you have enough water since the barley tends to absorb a ton of it, and quickly!